Downtown Detroit Central Business District

 There will be a small fee to cross through the tunnel or on the bridge going both ways.
 There is often traffic going over the border, and you may be pulled aside for extra questioning by border security, so be sure to leave early if you are crossing the border into Detroit just in case.

 If you would like to take the tunnel to get into Detroit, you have the option to take the Tunnel Bus, operated by Transit Windsor.
-For $5, you can take the Tunnel Bus directly to Cobo Center.
+For $5, you can take the Tunnel Bus directly to TCF Center.
 Visit the Transit Windsor website for more information.

 RV Parks in Metro Detroit